Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 ## 4. Macromolecular Complex Assembly

 In all organisms including Syn3A, key macromolecular complexes mediate essential cellular processes.
 In genetic information processing, **RNA polymerase (RNAP)** and **ribosomes** decode genetic information into mRNAs and functional proteins via transcription and translation, respectively. **Degradosomes**, a loose complex of endoribonuclease, exoribonuclease, and a few glycolytic enzymes compete with ribosomes for the binding and processing of mRNA.
-Several essential complexes interact with chromosomes and facilitate chromosome partitioning during cell division[^ref].
-The essential metabolism of Syn3A depends on the activated transport of (deoxy)nucleosides, amino acids, vitamins and fatty acids into the cell by membrane complexes with multiple protein subunits[^ref].
+Several essential complexes interact with chromosomes and facilitate chromosome partitioning during cell division[^gilbert_dynamics].
+The essential metabolism of Syn3A depends on the activated transport of (deoxy)nucleosides, amino acids, vitamins and fatty acids into the cell by membrane complexes with multiple protein subunits[^breuer_metabolism].

-In a recent submitted manuscript[^ref], we investigated the assembly of 21 unique macromolecular complexes in the context of the WCM of Syn3A.
+In a recent submitted manuscript[^fu_complex], we investigated the assembly of 21 unique macromolecular complexes in the context of the WCM of Syn3A.
 Complexes’ compositions were determined by cross-checking the existing genome/proteome annotation and the homology-based function annotation.
-The assembly pathways, as series of bimolecular association reactions, of the ribosome[^ref], RNAP, and ATP synthase were taken as reported, and of others inferred from interactions between subunits.
+The assembly pathways, as series of bimolecular association reactions, of the ribosome[^earnest_ribosome_2016], RNAP, and ATP synthase were taken as reported, and of others inferred from interactions between subunits.

 For example,  **ABC transporters** in Gram-positive organisms have a domain composition of two peripheral nucleotide binding domains (NBD) that provide ATP hydrolysis, two transmembrane domains (TMD) that form the permease channel, and one substrate binding protein (SBP) that delivers substrates to TMDs.
 The nucleoside ABC transporter rnsBACD comprises 4 distinct subunits of proteins RnsD/0008 (TMD), RnsC/0009 (TMD), RnsA/0010 (2NBDs), and RnsB/0011 (SBP) with 1:1:1:1 stoichiometries, where protein subunit RnsA/0010 correpsonds to two NBDs.
 The assembly pathways of the ABC transporters were assumed to obey the following order.
 The TMDs first bind to each other to form the permease channel, and the peripheral NBDs bind to the channel to form the functional core.
 SBP will bind with the core at last, if separated from the TMDs.